corda/corda/docs/source/corda-firewall-configuration-file.rst

 :silencedIPs: An optional list of strings of that will be compared to the remote IPv4/IPv6 source address of inbound socket connections.
     If there is a match all logging for this connection will be reduced to TRACE level.
 The intention is to allow simple filtering of health check connections from load balancers and other monitoring components.

+:custom.jvmArgs: Allows a list of jvm argument overrides to be sent to the Corda firewall process spawned by the capsule wrapper.
+    For instance ```custom.jvmArgs = ["-Xmx2G"]`` in the configuration file will set 2GByte of memory for the firewall.
+    This is equivalent to specifying ``-Dcapsule.jvm.args="-Xmx2G"`` on the command line, but is easier to track with other configuration and does not risk accidentally setting the properties onto the capsule parent process (e.g. wasting 2Gbyte of memory).

 Complete example
 ================
 As an example to show all features, the following is a walk-through of the configuration steps to set-up a pair of HA hot-cold nodes for two separate legal identities,